RobustiPy: An efficient next generation multiversal library with model selection, averaging, resampling, and explainable artificial intelligence: Discussion

-We aim to provide an accessible tool for researchers to run the most common associative models in an era when computational power is vast \citep{yan2025unknowable, sutton2019bitter}.
-We offer this easy-to-use interface in the hope that transparent results‐reporting will spread and become the default standard for statistical analysis.
-By lowering the user-experience barrier, we aim to accelerate the adoption—and routine practice—of robust modelling.
-We include as many tools, tests, and features as possible whilst attempting to maintain the simplest possible interface in order to encourage researchers to explore the robustness of the models which test their research hypotheses.
-Importantly, our application is highly modular and easily extendible.\footnote{We are constantly looking for suggestions with regards to new features to incorporate.
-Please contact the corresponding authors to discuss!} We envision tools such as \texttt{RobustiPy} as a necessity for a large majority of empirical workflows, yet there are some natural limitations which warrant further elaboration.
-First, while \texttt{RobustiPy} offers a comprehensive array of tools to conduct various forms of specification curve analyses, many aspects of the process rely heavily on decisions made by the researcher.
-The selection of a reasonable array of covariates, the choice of the underlying model, and ultimately the hypothesis to be tested are all left to the researcher's discretion; spurious or poorly specified models will still yield spurious and poorly specified results, even when implemented using tools like \texttt{RobustiPy} (despite the fact that we also weight by information criteria, as advocated by \citealp{slez2019difference}).
-Our application does not presently conduct mis-specification tests, for example, which is a natural extension.
 While analysis of this kind provides a computationally powerful framework for testing the robustness of statistical models, readers should not assume that it is the ultimate or only approach for such assessments.
 Like any method, it is most useful when applied critically and in conjunction with substantive theoretical reasoning.
-The natural extensions to \texttt{RobustiPy} are limitles.
-We plan to explore incorporating Laplacian approximations into \texttt{RobustiPy} by expanding each model’s log-posterior around its maximum a-posteriori estimate, using the resulting Gaussian integral as an efficient proxy for the marginal likelihood (thereby enabling scalable comparisons across large model spaces \citep{tierney1986accurate} in order to reduce compute costs \citep{strubell2019energy}.
+The natural extensions to \texttt{RobustiPy} are limitless.
+We plan to explore incorporating Laplacian approximations into \texttt{RobustiPy} by expanding each model’s log-posterior around its maximum a-posteriori estimate, using the resulting Gaussian integral as an efficient proxy for the marginal likelihood, thereby enabling scalable comparisons across large model spaces \citep{tierney1986accurate} in order to reduce compute costs \citep{strubell2019energy}.
 Other natural extensions involve the incorporation of additional estimators beyond the OLS, Logit, and Fixed Effects models currently supported.
 There is also pioneering work which attempts to equivocate estimators \citep{young2021functional}, much of which will be incorporated as we continue to support enhancements to the \texttt{RobustiPy} framework over time.